FREE GROCERY GUIDE

 Pin it for Later:

-Fave Recipes Featuring Ginger:
+Thyroid-Friendly Recipes Featuring Ginger

 In Conclusion

 Ginger can be very helpful to thyroid patients as an anti-inflammatory food with high antioxidant properties.
 In addition to several other healing properties, ginger can help aid digestion, boost metabolism, and combat constipation.
 For hypothyroid patients, it’s clear that ginger is worth a place in your thyroid-healthy kitchen.
-Hyperthyroid patients may need to consume ginger in moderation to avoid unwanted stimulating effects to digestion.
+Hyperthyroid patients, however, may need to consume ginger in moderation to avoid unwanted stimulating effects to digestion.

 Wishing you the best of health,